 At Erickson & Oppenheimer, Ltd., we stand up for the rights of all citizens.
 Our lawyers will build strong legal claims that prove your Eighth Amendment rights were violated.
 We will do this through a three-step process:

 - First, we will show that you had a medical need.

-- Second, that police or prison guards ignored your need and failed to provide adequate medical care.
+- Second, police or prison guards ignored your need and failed to provide adequate medical care.

-- Third, that this disregard for your health caused you serious harm.
+- Third, this disregard for your health caused you serious harm.

 We will then pursue maximum compensation for your injuries.